Guidelines for Tax Clearance

 - Criminal Justice Legal Aid Panel

-Before a TCC may issue to a PAYE employee the employers tax affairs must be in order (where the employer is a partnership, the partnership must also be tax compliant).
-The new Criminal Justice Legal Aid Panels start on 1st December each year.
-Solicitors applying for a TCC for the Criminal Legal Aid Panel cannot apply on-line. ( download the application form (PDF, 259KB) and forward it to your local tax district).
+Before a TCC can issue to a PAYE employee the employer’s tax affairs must be in order (where the employer is a partnership, the partnership must also be tax compliant).
+The updated Criminal Justice Legal Aid panels start on 1st December each year.
+Solicitors can now apply online using ROS or myAccount.

 You are advised to make early contact with Revenue in order for any issues to be resolved well in advance of any deadlines for renewal of TCC.

 Please note that the applicant does not need to be a ROS customer to avail of this service.
-When applying on-line the applicant has the option of making the TCC visible electronically to his/her customers.
-Verify tax clearance certificate
+However an agent applying for a TCC on behalf of an applicant must do so through ROS.

-A non-resident person should apply for a general TCC where tax clearance is required in connection with:
+A non-resident applicant should apply for a TCC where tax clearance is required in connection with:

 There are three categories of non-resident applicants:

-- Non-resident applicants who are registered for Irish tax and who do not have a permanent established (PE) place of business in the State must apply for tax clearance to Dublin City Centre Revenue District, 9/15 Upper O’Connell Street, Dublin 1.
+- Non-resident applicants who are registered for Irish tax and who do not have a permanent established (PE) place of business in the State must apply for tax clearance through ROS or myAccount.

-- Non-resident applicants who are registered for Irish tax and also have a permanent established (PE) place of business in the State must apply for tax clearance to the Revenue District in which the place of business is located.
-The following link gives contact details for all Revenue Districts.
+- Non-resident applicants who are registered for Irish tax and also have a permanent established (PE) place of business in the State must apply for tax clearance through ROS or myAccount.

-- Non-resident applicants who neither have an Irish tax registration nor a permanent established (PE) place of business in the State [i.e. foreign traders] must apply for tax clearance to Non-Residents Unit, Collector-General’s Office, Sarsfield House, Francis Street, Limerick, by fax to 061- 488673 or by e-mail to firstname.lastname@example.org
+- Non-resident applicants who neither have an Irish tax registration nor a permanent established (PE) place of business in the State [i.e. foreign traders] must apply for tax clearance to Non-Residents Unit, Collector-General's Office, Sarsfield House, Francis Street, Limerick or by e-mail to email@example.com

-With reference to the latter category, non-resident applicants in these particular circumstances, should, before applying for a TCC, check their tax status with Non-Residents Tax Clearance Unit, Sarsfield House, Limerick - see above email address - as in certain circumstances a non-resident applicant who does not have an Irish tax registration may be legally obliged to register and account for Irish tax.
+With reference to the last category, non-resident applicants should, before applying for a TCC, check their tax status with Non-Residents Tax Clearance Unit, Sarsfield House, Limerick - see above email address - as in certain circumstances a non-resident applicant who does not have an Irish tax registration may be legally obliged to register and account for Irish tax.

 Non-resident applicants applying in connection with an excise licence renewal are normally registered for Income Tax only – the majority of these cases will be bookmakers who would not have an office in the State but would have a stand on a racecourse.
 This is considered their place of business and so they are obliged to register for Income Tax.

-5. Verifying that a person is in possession of a current TCC
+5. Verifying that an applicant is in possession of a current TCC

 The Standards in Public Office Act (SIPO) 2001 introduced a tax clearance requirement for members of the Dail and Seanad, senior public officials and candidates for appointments to the judiciary from 10 December 2001.